 Also, I understand you want to know what to expect when it comes to how we are continuing to manage our park in the midst of an ongoing pandemic.
 I’m grateful that Dollywood is still an option for your family to get away together.
 We remain committed to doing everything we can to provide a safe work environment for our hosts and a safe escape for our guests.
 Our leaders are intently watching conditions unfold and are ready to pull the trigger for changes when warranted.
 With that said, here’s what to expect for the time being:

 Face coverings are still required and there are still mask-free zones for you to enjoy when you need a break.
 I know there are lots of what-about-my-situation-type questions.
-You can probably find the answer on our FAQ page.

 Like last season, we will continue to limit capacity.
 Reservations are not needed for those who are purchasing tickets because that dated ticket serves as a reservation.
 For Season Passholders, reservations are not required, but they are encouraged.
 If you arrive without a dated ticket or a reservation and the park is at capacity, you may be turned away.